 Open carry restrictions are often the subject of lawsuits filed by gun owners against states where they reside.

-See FindLaw's "State Gun Control Laws" for a directory of gun laws in all 50 states and the District of Columbia.
 If you have additional questions, be sure to contact a gun rights attorney near you.

 Guns and Your Legal Rights

 If you are charged with the illegal possession of a gun, or have been accused of a firearms-related crime, you should contact an attorney as soon as possible to discuss your legal options.